Jenkir/Tableau-CitiBike-Analytics/README.md

 These first was that July 2019 was, according to noaa.gov, the hottest month ever recorded on our planet.
 The second event was that 2019 was the deadliest year for bike-riding in New York City since 2000, according to numerous news articles.
 I wanted to show any differences between the two years for such items as average duration of ride and popularity of start and end stations.

-I also designed two dashboards for the thephenomena.
+I also designed two dashboards for the the phenomena.
 However, there are no definitive reasons for the differences as shown by this data.
 Included in the visualizations is a static map that plots bike stations with a visual indication of the most popular locations to end a journey with zip code data overlaid on top.

 Finally, I created a Tableau story that brings together the visualizations, requested maps, and dashboards.